 Scholarship Judging Process

 Judges for FSYF Academic Merit Scholarships are volunteers drawn from the FSYF Board, current and retired Foreign Service members, and Foreign Service spouses.
-To ensure a fair evaluation of applicants, we use judging panels so that each application is reviewed by more than one person.
-Depending on the number of applications, we will form two or three judging panels and divide the applications between them.
-Each judge reviews all the applications assigned to their panel and then scores each application to determine his or her top three candidates.
-All the judges on that panel then meet to compare results and, after discussion, select three semi-finalists.
-Each panel then forwards its three choices for review to a final committee.
-The final committee, composed of the FSYF President, FSYF Executive Director, and Chair of the Scholarship Committee, then evaluates all the semi-finalists and selects three winners.
+Each judge reviews all the applications assigned to their panel and then scores each application to determine his or her top five candidates.
+All the judges on that panel then meet to compare results and, after discussion, select three finalists.

-Applicants are evaluated on grades, whether they have sought to take higher level courses, extra-curricular activities, and the essay they submitted.
+Applicants are evaluated on grades, whether they have taken higher level courses, extra-curricular activities, and the essay they submitted.
 Additionally, FSYF can consider special circumstances such as a post evacuation that an applicant may bring to our attention.
 Judges use a point system to score applications.
 The maximum points that an applicant can earn in each category are as follows:

 GPA--30